jayaseelan-james/clean-code/README.md

 - Messy tests lead to costly maintenance, failed test efforts, and decaying code.
 Clean, well-designed test code is essential to long-term software health.
 - Test code is just as important as production code.
-- Tests Enable the -ilities:
+- Tests Enable the *-ilities*:
   - Clean unit tests remove fear of change and make code flexible, maintainable, and safe to improve—even with poor design.
-  - Tests enable all the -ilities, because tests enable change.
+  - Tests enable all the *-ilities*, because tests enable change.
 Whereas, dirty tests block improvement, leading to decaying code and eventual test loss.

 ### Clean Tests